kubernetes-retired/service-catalog/docs/install-1.7.md

 all of their APIs into one externally facing API.

-This system is very useful from an end-user's perspective, as it allows the client to use a single API point with familiar tooling, authentication and authorization.
+This system is very useful from an end-user's perspective, as it allows the client to use a single API point with familiar, consistent tooling, authentication and authorization.

 The Service Catalog utilizes API aggregation to present its API.
 Read on to discover how to install it.